 That last item on the list might surprise you if you thought testosterone causes anger.
-The truth is that whenever your hormones are out of balance, uncomfortable feelings like anger can become more intense.
+However, when your hormones are out of balance, feelings like anger may become more intense.
 Whether your testosterone level is too high or too low, it can impact your emotional health.

-If you have low testosterone, there's a realistic chance that you're going to have some of the above health problems soon, if you don't have them already.
-So, getting more testosterone may be a healthy thing to do.
-You can try to get more testosterone by taking supplements, having testosterone replacement therapy, or changing your lifestyle habits.
+If you have low testosterone, you may experience some of the above effects.
+Depending on what your healthcare provider’s advisement, additional testosterone may be a healthy option for you.
+You can increase testosterone levels by taking supplements, having testosterone replacement therapy, or by changing your lifestyle habits.

-Although testosterone has been linked with aggression and anger for a long time, researchers today aren't so sure that the connection is there.
-Other factors may be at play, including genetics and the endocrine system, as well as cultural norms for men and women.
+Although testosterone has been linked with aggression and anger for a long time, researchers do not agree that this connection exists.
+Other factors may be at play, including genetics and the endocrine system, as well as cultural norms.

-As a hormone, testosterone may indeed affect mood, as many other hormones do.
-Testosterone does affect the brain, but the mood effects of this hormone are difficult to assess.
-One of the problems with studies on testosterone and behavior is that studies that find no correlation are less likely to be published.
+As a hormone, testosterone can affect mood, but the mood effects of this hormone can be difficult to assess.
+One of the barriers with studies on testosterone and behavior is that studies that find no correlation may be less likely to be published.
 However, so far, there's no clear evidence that having more testosterone makes you any angrier than having normal levels of it.

 Your expectations may have a bearing on whether testosterone has anything to do with your anger.
 That is, if you believe that testosterone does make you angry, you may be more inclined to allow yourself to feel and express that emotion.
-You may feel your anger is because you're male or because you're taking testosterone supplements.
-It's those personal expectations that can influence how you experience anger.
+You may believe your anger is because of your gender or because you are taking testosterone supplements.

 - Lifting weights